carbon-language/carbon-lang/docs/project/principles/safety_strategy.md

 Although expensive safety checks could be provided through additional build modes, Carbon will favor safety checks that can be combined into these three build modes rather than adding more.
-A separate build mode may allow a safety check with no false negatives, but it's likely few developers would run it;
-providing a similar safety check with some false negatives in the standard debug build mode will offer more overall value to developers.

 Over time, safety should [evolve](../goals.md#software-and-language-evolution) using a hybrid compile-time and runtime safety approach to eventually provide a